 Once the images load, select Median as the Stack Mode, and check “Attempt to Automatically Align Source Images.”

-This will Auto-Align the images, put them in a Smart Object using the Median Stack Mode.
-Getting you to this part of the demo.
+This command will Auto-Align the images, put them in a Smart Object using the Median Stack Mode.
+Getting you to this part of the tutorial.

 Fixing Image Stack Errors